 Shading and shadowing are common issues that can severely impact solar panel performance but aren't defects.
 Even partial shading on a single cell can significantly reduce the energy output of the entire panel.

 To address shading problems, consider advising trimming or removing nearby trees or objects that cause shading.
-Alternatively, you can use microinverters or power optimizers that mitigate the impact of partial shading on the entire system.
+Alternatively, you can use microinverters or power optimizers that mitigate the impact of this common solar panel problem on the entire system.

 Solar Panel Microcracks

 Microcracks, also known as microfractures, are tiny cracks in photovoltaic cells.
-This type of solar degradation is often caused by mechanical stress during installation, transportation, or environmental factors like temperature fluctuations.
+This common solar panel problem is often caused by mechanical stress during installation, transportation, or environmental factors like temperature fluctuations.
 Microcracks are a solar panel defect that can reduce panel performance.

 To spot microcracks, visually inspect the panel's surface under proper lighting – cracks may appear as faint lines on the cells or the surrounding material.
 Also, you can use electroluminescence crack detection (ELCD) testing, a method that identifies microcracks that may not be detected from a visual inspection.

 If the microfractures are minor and do not significantly affect the panel's performance, they can be left as is.
-However, it's best to contact the module manufacturer for possible warranty claims if they are severe and impact output.
+However, if they are severe and impact output, it's best to contact the module manufacturer for possible warranty claims.
 Otherwise, consider replacing the affected panel to maintain the system's overall efficiency.

 Solar Panel Delamination

 Delamination in PV panels is a serious issue that occurs when the layers of materials within the PV module separate or become detached.
-It can happen due to moisture entering the backsheet via cracks and can lead to a reduction in the panel's efficiency and busbar corrosion.
+It can happen due to moisture entering the backsheet via cracks, which can reduce the panel's efficiency and cause busbar corrosion.

 To identify solar panel delamination, conduct a thorough visual inspection of the solar panels.
 Look for any signs of bubbles, blisters, or separations between the layers of the panel, or discoloration or dark spots on the panel's surface.
 Also, electroluminescence (EL) testing can reveal delamination, by capturing images of the panel in the dark.